 YouTube TV Device Support

 YouTube TV is available on Roku, Android, iOS (includes AirPlay to Apple TV), and Chromecasts/Chromecast-compatible TVs.
-Therefore, if you want to watch YouTube TV on an actual TV, you will need a Chromecast device.

 If you enjoyed this article, please Subscribe to our weekly newsletter.
 It goes out every Thursday and keeps you up to date on information relevant to cord cutters.
 Subscribing will also inform you on the latest deals out there for internet, streaming, and more.